What to Include in a Portfolio: Your Ultimate Guide

 Define Your Purpose & Audience

-Before selecting content, identify who your portfolio is for and what you want it to achieve.
-This clarity will guide your content choices.
+Before selecting content, understand who you're trying to reach and what message you want to convey.
+This clarity will guide all your choices.

 2